lah7/gtk3-classic/README.md

 ---

 * Some of GTK stock icons on buttons are restored.
 You can see it in GTK internal dialogs and in some applications.
+* Colorized icons instead of symbolic icons are used in file chooser dialog.

 Others
 ---